msteinder/kagenti/examples/identity/keycloak_llama_stack/README.md

 5. Now go to `Clients > llama-stack > Client scopes > llama-stack-dedicated > Scope` and set `Full scope allowed` to `Off`.
 5. Finally, let's add the client scope to the `llama-stack` client profile in Keycloak.
 Go to `Clients > llama-stack > Client scopes > Add client scope`.
 Select `tool-audience`.
 Add as `Optional`.

-With the above, you can now simulate login and delegating termporary user permission using the following command:
+With the above, you can now simulate login and delegating temporary user permission using the following command:

 ```shell
 curl -sX POST -H "Content-Type: application/x-www-form-urlencoded" \